pragatiiagrawal/Sales_and_Finance_Analytics_Excel/README.md

 - The **USA**, **South Korea**, **United Kingdom**, and **Canada** also had strong sales.

-This structured sales analysis provides a comprehensive view of Atliq Hardware's performance and equips us with the insights needed to strategize for future growth.
+This structured sales analysis provides a comprehensive view of AtliQ Hardware's performance and equips us with the insights needed to strategize for future growth.

 ---